pnlinden/id/aas/2/0/README.md

  Reference to the global unqiue id of a coded value.

  [http://admin-shell.io/aas/2/0/Qualifier/qualifierValueId](http://admin-shell.io/aas/2/0/Qualifier/qualifierValueId) The attribute qualifierValueId of the Qualifier class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

+## Qualifier/value
+ The value, for example an IRDI if the idType=IRDI, a literal, or anything else.

+ [http://admin-shell.io/aas/2/0/Qualifier/value](http://admin-shell.io/aas/2/0/Qualifier/value) The attribute value of the Qualifier class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

 ## Range
  An element that is referable by its idShort.
 This id is not globally unique.
 This id is unique within the name space of the element.